Custom Hollow Wooden Surfboards

 Leash & Vent Plug

-Custom Ventana surfboards start at $4250.
-Size, design, required delivery time frame and the providence of the materials all impact the price, but the price you're quoted is the price you'll pay.
+Custom Ventana surfboards are priced starting at $8000.
+Size, design, required delivery date, and the provenance of the materials all impact the price, but the price you're quoted is the price you'll pay.
 A 50% deposit is required for us to get started on your custom Ventana surfboard.

 4'10" Grom board